Is Temple Grandin the right school for me?

 - Strength-based approach to special education support

-Temple Grandin School seeks students (and families) who meet the following social, academic, and behavioral criteria:
+TGS’ Core Program is designed for students who meet the following social, academic, and behavioral criteria:

 - Desire to join, support, and participate in the Temple Grandin School community